jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 }
 ```

 During the first sequence of iteration until the first '\n' is encountered, *prev_top is NULL [1] so that the top side of the current *pt [2] remains as NULL and does represent the top borderline of the map.
-Before entering the next sequence of iterations, *prev_top saves a reference to the first point of the current row by rewinding the doubly linked list *pt [5] and saving its reference [6].
+Before entering the next sequence of iterations, *prev_top saves a reference to the first point of the current row by rewinding the doubly linked list *pt [5] and saving a reference [6].
 Then, *pt and *prev_top can be linked together [2 & 3].
 Finally, *prev_top must get a reference to the next point of the preceding row [4] so that *pt (current row) and *prev_top (preceding row) effectively match together with both *top and *bottom sides.

+	[img]

 That's all!
-We have a beautiful quadruply linked list :-)
+We've got a beautiful quadruply linked list :-)

 After the loop has terminated, *pt is a reference to one point of the last row of the map.
 If there is no '\n' at the end of file, *pt is the bottom right corner of the map, otherwise *pt is the bottom left corner because the last byte of the file ('\n') made us rewind the current row [5].
-In order to safely retrieve the beggining of the quadruply linked list (the top left corner), add a doubly rewind loop with both *left and *top directions:
+In order to safely retrieve the beggining of our quadruply linked list (the top left corner), simply add two rewind loops with both *left and *top directions:

 ```c